 If scholarships were taken out of the deal, and only salaries were given, then it would be more fair and affordable for the university, right?
 Wrong.
 If salaries were given, then these college student-athletes would have to pay taxes.
 Depending on the student-athlete’s income, those taxes could be high enough to reduce what they earn until they can barely cover tuition, according to John R. Thelin in his article “Here's Why We Shouldn't Pay College Athletes.”

-Those who opposed paying college student-athletes say scholarships are the best option; there is no question as to what the scholarship money is going towards.
+Those who opposed paying college student-athletes say scholarships are the best option; there is no question as to what the scholarship money is going toward.
 Cash or a salary could be spent on wants rather than necessities, potentially leading the athletes into a debt they would not have with the benefit of a scholarship.

 Furthermore, those who debate against paying student-athletes say it would change the very nature of college athletics.
 College student-athletes are given a rare opportunity.
 It’s difficult to earn a position on a college team.
 Though a dream for many, only about 7% of high school athletes move onto the bigger stage.
 Another 2% of these athletes reach the Division I level, reports Dave Anderson in his article “Top 10 Reasons College Athletes Should Not Be Paid.”

-If payments were involved, athletes would be incentivized to commit to the college or university with the highest offer.
+If payments were involved, athletes would be given incentive to commit to the college or university with the highest offer.
 The next year, they may transfer to another school with an even higher offer.
 Before you know it, these college sports would be 100% a business.
 This new “business” could also lead to the downfall of other college programs.
 The money to pay athletes must come from somewhere, which might put the least-popular college programs at risk of being cut.
 That, in turn, can deprive other students of their chance to gain the education and experience at the college of their dreams, since their desired program will no longer be offered, says Anderson.